RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

  * In Design, under OSImage template type select ubuntu template and create blueprint by entering the other details and by adding **jboss7_rl** cookbook in configure runlist parameters and save

 4. To verify Jboss installtion
  * Launch the Blueprint from Workzone -> Infrastructure -> Blueprints.
-After launch of Blueprint go to Infrastructure -> Instances, once the node bootstraps verify the Jboss installation at <ip>:8080
+After launch of Blueprint go to Infrastructure -> Instances, once the node bootstraps go to Controlpanel -> Additional Parameters -> New Application URL and add **Name** and **URL - http://$host:8080** and save.
+Now click on your Applink in Infrastructure -> Instances and verify Jboss installtion.

 **Following video demonstrates how to Launch New Ubuntu Instance and Install Jboss in RLCatalyst:**